Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Application to Model Learning From Data and Sample Complexity

 \subsection{Quantized Approximations}

-In this section, we briefly review the state quantization scheme, first introduced, to the best of our knowledge, in \cite[Section 3]{saldi2017} (see also \cite[Section 2.3]{KSYContQLearning}).
-These results will also be useful when developing two general learning algorithms in the following section.
-We demonstrate that the near-optimality of such quantization, as shown for the discounted cost problem in Theorem 6 of \cite{KSYContQLearning} (which slightly refines \cite[Theorem 4.38]{SaLiYuSpringer}) and for the average cost problem in Theorem 3.5 of \cite{ky2023qaverage}, can be considered as special cases of Corollary \ref{upperbound3cor} and Corollary \ref{cor:average_cost_final}, respectively.
-For simplicity, we assume that $\bu$ is a finite set, which does not restrict generality if we consider a compact action space (see Chapter 3 of \cite{SaLiYuSpringer}).
+In this subsection, we briefly review the state quantization scheme introduced, to the best of our knowledge, in \cite[Section 3]{saldi2017} (see also \cite[Section 2.3]{KSYContQLearning}).
+These results will also be useful when developing two general learning algorithms in the following subsections.
+We demonstrate that the near-optimality of such quantization, as shown for the discounted-cost problem in Theorem 6 of \cite{KSYContQLearning} (which slightly refines \cite[Theorem 4.38]{SaLiYuSpringer}) and for the average-cost problem in Theorem 3.5 of \cite{ky2023qaverage}, can be considered as special cases of Corollary \ref{upperbound3cor} and Corollary \ref{cor:average_cost_final}, respectively.
+For simplicity, we assume that $\bu$ is a finite set.
+Extensions to compact action spaces can be obtained via action-space quantization under additional regularity conditions; see Chapter 3 of \cite{SaLiYuSpringer}.

 Consider a state space $\bx$ and an $M$-partition of it, $\{B_{i}\}_{i=1}^{M}$.
 For each partition $B_{i}$, we pick some representative element $y_{i}\in B_{i}$.
 A quantizer is then a map $q:\;\bx\to \{y_{i}\}_{i=1}^{M}$, where